The best 10 day Scotland itinerary

 The Royal Mile

-The Royal Mile naturally follows your castle visit as it begins at the castle gates.
+The Royal Mile naturally follows your castle visit, as it begins at the castle gates.
 This historic thoroughfare, stretching exactly one Scots mile, connects Edinburgh Castle to Holyrood Palace.
-Medieval tenements line the street - at one point one of the world's first high-rise residential buildings.
+Medieval tenements line the street—at one point one of the world's first high-rise residential buildings.
 Allow 1-2 hours to explore the main street and a few closes (alleyways).

 Real Mary King's Close

 Located on the Royal Mile, Real Mary King’s Close gives a glimpse into life in 17th-century Edinburgh.
-This underground close was closed off during the plague years, making it a preserved snapshot of medieval city life.
+This subway close was closed off during the plague years, making it a preserved snapshot of medieval city life.
 The one-hour tours run all day.

 Mary King close, Edinburgh © Julye/Shutterstock